marchyman/GeoTag/README.md

 * Open the generated project in Xcode
 * ⌘R will build and run, ⌘B to build only

-Send all comments, bugs, requests, etc. to <marc@snafu.org>
+Please report bugs, make requests, etc. [here](https://github.com/marchyman/GeoTag/issues)